Consumer medicine information

 • aciclovir or ganciclovir (used to treat viral infections)

 • oral contraceptives.
-These may not work as well while you are taking Myfortic and you could become pregnant.
-Talk to your doctor about other birth control methods that can be used while you are taking Myfortic.
+These may not work as well while you are taking MYFORTIC and you could become pregnant.
+Talk to your doctor about other birth control methods that can be used while you are taking MYFORTIC.

 You may need to take different amounts of your medicines or you may need to take different medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Myfortic.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking MYFORTIC.

 How much to take

-Do not exceed the recommended dosage.
-The usual dose is 1,440 mg, taken as 720 mg twice a day.
+• The usual dose is 1,440 mg, taken as 720 mg twice a day.
 Your doctor may have prescribed a different dose, particularly for the initial treatment of inflammatory kidney disease.

-Take Myfortic exactly as your doctor has prescribed.
 This will ensure that this medicine will work properly and prevent any unwanted side effects.

-How to take it
+How to take MYFORTIC

-Remove the tablets from the foil blister pack when you are ready to take them.
+• Remove the tablets from the foil blister pack when you are ready to take them.

-Swallow the tablets whole with a full glass of water.
+• Swallow the tablets whole with a full glass of water.

-Do not chew or crush the tablets.
-Do not take any tablets that are broken or split.
+• Do not take any tablets that are broken or split.

-You may take Myfortic with or without food.
-It does not matter if you take Myfortic after food or on an empty stomach, as long as you take it the same way each day.
+It does not matter if you take MYFORTIC after food or on an empty stomach, if you take it the same way each day.

-If you take it with food, always take it with food.
+• If you take it with food, always take it with food.

-If you take it without food, always take it without food.
+• If you take it without food, always take it without food.

-If it is almost time for your next dose, skip the dose you missed and take the next dose when you are meant to.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+Otherwise, take it as soon as you remember, and then go back to taking it as you would normally.

 If you miss more than one dose, contact your doctor as soon as possible.